 Vital collections of records are maintained at government sites, as well as those private collections listed below.
-The National Archives and Record Administration (NARA), based in Washington, DC, is shown at left (and is located directly across the street from our Project's offices).
-NARA is the nation's official record keeper.
-JFK researchers, for example, may search the NARA online database of recently declassified and still-classified records from the Kennedy assassination investigations.
+The National Archives and Record Administration (NARA), based in Washington, DC, is located directly across the street from the Justice Integrity Project's offices.
+NARA is the nation's official record keeper, with its most relevant JFK collections housed in a facility in College Park, Maryland accessible by a free shuttle bus from NARA's downtown locale.
+JFK researchers may also search the NARA online database of recently declassified and still-classified records from the Kennedy assassination investigations.

-Therefore, our list below of books, videos, archives and organizations is necessarily selective.
+The list below of videos, archives and organizations is necessarily selective.
 It seeks, however, to include leading works of whatever viewpoint that are frequently cited or regarded as important in the community of experts.
 Special emphasis is on newer materials and those considered classics.

-The criteria is intended to encompass important books that may include only a small amount of material on the assassination if that material is unique or otherwise of important research value.
+The criteria is intended to encompass important materials that may include only a small amount of material on the assassination if that material is unique or otherwise of important research value.

 Any such compilation is a work in progress.
-Therefore, I welcome any corrections, additions or other updates.
-These may be sent me at Andrew [at] justice-integrity.org.
+Therefore, we welcome any corrections, additions or other updates.
+These may be sent via Info [at] justice-integrity.org.

 Justice Integrity Project Readers Guide To JFK Assassination